How much does a WordPress website cost?

 When you wish to have your server for your business you use a dedicated server, a personal server will be more expensive, but you won’t need to share the server with other companies.
 As there are variations of web hosting you find and use, you have a difference in pricing depending on where you host your website.

 Apart from numerous free WordPress themes, there are also premium themes available to your business.
-These themes are premium, but these are purchased to make your site appear more professional, add more functionality, and include plugins.
+The paid themes are bought to give your site a more polished appearance, increase functionality, and contain plugins.

 Finally, your site’s security is one of the most important elements and will draw a handsome amount of expenditure.
 If your visitors are browsing or shopping on your site, you will want people to feel safe.
 Hence, in order to encourage people to remain on your site, you’ll need to add security to your page.
-You’ll have an SSL certificate to keep websites safe which is a standard technology that keeps websites safe.
-A basic security plan of $50 per year will run, but you can easily climb up to hundreds of dollars a year for more advanced security options.
+You’ll have an SSL certificate to keep websites safe which is a standard technology that keeps websites safe. $50 a year will cover the costs of a basic security package, but you can easily spend hundreds for more sophisticated alternatives.